jekyllgrim/ZScript_Basics/A3_Glossary.md

 ### Reference

 A concept similar to a [pointer](#Pointer), a reference is any case where code (be it ZScript or engine code) is accessing something not directly, but through some kind of reference.
-For example, the functions that play sounds, like `A_StartSound`, cannot use sound file names directly.
+For example, the functions that play sounds, like `A_StartSound`, cannot use audio file names directly.
 Instead, they *refer to* a sound definition made in the SNDINFO lump.
 That is an example of a reference.

 On a purely coding level, a reference is also a way to pas a [value](#Value) indirectly.
 References are usually [arguments](#Argument) in [functios](#Function), and they can be defined with an `out` keyword.
 Compare: